 Control Deficiencies Within the Entity's System of Internal Control (Ref: par.
-27)
+31)

-A203.
-In performing the evaluations of each of the components of the entity's system of internal control, as described in paragraphs .21b, .22b, .24c, .25c, and .26d, the auditor may determine that certain of the entity's policies in a component are not appropriate to the nature and circumstances of the entity.
-Such a determination may be an indicator that assists the auditor in identifying control deficiencies.
+A211.
+In performing the evaluations required by paragraphs 21b, 22b, 24c, 25c, and 30, the auditor may determine that certain of the entity's policies in a component are not appropriate to the nature and circumstances of the entity.
+Such determination may be an indicator that a control deficiency exists.

-A204.
-If the auditor has identified one or more control deficiencies, AU-C section 265, Communicating Internal Control Related Matters Identified in an Audit, 47 requires the auditor to determine whether, individually or in combination, the deficiencies constitute a material weakness or a significant deficiency.
-The auditor uses professional judgment in determining whether a deficiency represents a material weakness or a significant control deficiency.
-48
+A212.
+If the auditor has identified one or more control deficiencies, AU-C section 265, Communicating Internal Control Related Matters Identified in an Audit, 56 requires the auditor to determine whether, individually or in combination, the deficiencies constitute a material weakness or a significant deficiency.
+The auditor exercises professional judgment in determining whether a control deficiency represents a material weakness or a significant deficiency.
+AU-C section 265 sets out indicators of material weaknesses and matters to be considered in determining whether a deficiency, or a combination of deficiencies, in internal control constitute a material weakness or a significant deficiency.
+57

 Identifying and Assessing the Risks of Material Misstatement (Ref: par.
-28-37)
+32-41)